jaxtee/Diabetes-Patients-Prediction-Project/README.md

-# Diabetes Patients Prediction System Project
+# Diabetes Patients Prediction Project

 ## Aim:
 To predict if a patient is diabetic or not